 About The Cedar

 The Cedar Cultural Center (also known as the Cedar) is a highly eclectic music venue located in the Cedar-Riverside neighborhood of Minneapolis, Minnesota, USA.
-The venue is known for hosting a wide variety of folk, blues, jazz, indie rock and world artists, as well as films, spoken word performances, dances, and community events.
-The Cedar is a 501(c)(3) non-profit organization operated by a small professional staff, with assistance from a large pool of volunteers.
+The venue is known for hosting a wide variety of global roots, folk, indie, experimental, jazz, and blues artists, as well as films, spoken word performances, comedy, dances, and community events.
+The Cedar is a 501(c)(3) non-profit organization operated by a small professional staff in conjunction with the Board of Directors, and with assistance from a large pool of volunteers.

 Thanks to the following organizations and foundations for their support:

-Aetna Foundation, Ameriprise Financial, Associated Bank, Barbro Osher Pro Suecia Foundation, Blue Cross and Blue Shield of Minnesota, Boston Scientific Corporation, David and Rosemary Good Family Foundation, East Side, Inc, ElectroVoice, Elmer L and Eleanor J Andersen, General Mills Foundation, Great Streets through the West Bank Business Association, the West Bank Community Fund of The Minneapolis Foundation, Hoffman Guitars, Jewel of India, Jerome Foundation, McKnight Foundation, Nash Foundation, National Endowment for the Arts, Pizza Luce, RBC Wealth Management, REI (Recreational Equipment, Inc.), Schells Brewery, Securian Foundation, Summit Brewery, Surly Brewery, Target, Thomson Reuters, Travelers Arts & Diversity Employee Committee, U.S. Bancorp Foundation, UnitedHealth Group, University District Alliance, University of Minnesota, Valspar, VSA Minnesota ADA Access Improvement Grant, Wells Fargo, Wine Company, Wireless Ronin, Wittenberg Foundation, New Music USA, Zipp's Liquors.
+Aetna Foundation, Ameriprise Financial, Associated Bank, Association of Performing Arts Presenters, Barbro Osher Pro Suecia Foundation, Blue Cross and Blue Shield of Minnesota, David and Rosemary Good Family Foundation, Doris Duke Foundation for Islamic Art, East Side, Inc, ElectroVoice, Elmer L and Eleanor J Andersen Foundation, Great Streets through the West Bank Business Association, Hoffman Guitars, IBM, Jerome Foundation, McKnight Foundation, Nash Foundation, National Endowment for the Arts, Pizza Lucé, RBC Wealth Management, Schells Brewery, Summit Brewery, Surly Brewery, Target, Thomson Reuters, U.S. Bancorp Foundation, UnitedHealth Group, University District Alliance, University of Minnesota, Valspar, VSA Minnesota ADA Access Improvement Grant Program, Wells Fargo, Wine Company, Wireless Ronin, Wittenberg Foundation, New Music USA, Zipp's Liquors.